Lucy D'Orsi

-Lucy Clare D'Orsi, (née Copson; born December 1969) is a British police officer.
-Since March 2021, she has served as chief constable of British Transport Police.
-She was deputy assistant commissioner in the Metropolitan Police Service, with responsibility for the Protection Command.
+Lucy Clare D'Orsi, (née Copson; born December 1969) is a senior British police officer.
+Since March 2021, she has served as chief constable of British Transport Police (BTP).
+She was previously Deputy Assistant Commissioner in the Metropolitan Police Service, with responsibility for the Protection Command.

 Early life and family

 Lucy D'Orsi was born Lucy Copson in Leicester, in December 1969.
+She grew up in the Borough of Charnwood and attended Rawlins College in Quorn, Leicestershire, attending the sixth form.
+Her parents were social workers, with her father being a divisional manager of social services for Leicestershire County Council.

-She married Raffaele D'Orsi in Leicester in 1993.
-Raffaele was a detective superintendent and deputy borough commander for policing in the Royal Borough of Kensington and Chelsea.
+She married Raffaele D'Orsi, from Merseyside, in Swithland in September 1993, when she was a police officer in London.
+Raffaele was a Detective Superintendent and Deputy Borough Commander for policing in the Royal Borough of Kensington and Chelsea.
 In 2004, Lucy and Raffaele D'Orsi were thanked by author Lynda La Plante for their advice on police procedures for her novel Above Suspicion.